appsquickly/typhoon/README.md

 #### GUI Tool

 Still an option and it could be really neat, but in the experience of my friends at Jetbrains "a text-editor approach is more convenient and fluent than GUI-based approach."
-You're a developer after all right, And while Interface Builder is super cool, do you use it to write serious apps?
+You're a programmer after all right?
+And while Interface Builder is super cool, do you use it to write serious apps?
 Also it would cost a lot to develop, and I don't have the time or money right now.